 After a major loss, loss payment (b) is the most common payment option.
-Therefore, the tenant is only collecting on a pro-rata basis for the Improvements
+Therefore, the tenant is only collecting on a pro-rata basis for the Improvements.

 The wording in the lease typically speaks to who is responsible for the repair work after a casualty loss.
-Every lease is different so the party responsible for performing the repairs should be spelled out in the lease.
+Every lease is different, so the party responsible for performing the repairs should be spelled out in the lease.
 Just because your lease requires you to maintain the HVAC system does not require your insurer to pay for a new HVAC system if the system is damaged by a fire.
 The HVAC system must have been an improvement made by the tenant in order for coverage to apply or specifically called out to be insured by the lease.
 Providing your insurance agent your lease is extremely important.
 Your agent can understand your requirements and make sure you have the proper policy and limits of insurance.

 Each business has unique features that may be considered trade fixtures as opposed to an Improvement or Betterment.
 For example, a business that sells books may have installed several shelving units to display the items for sale.
 Just because the shelves are affixed to the building, they are not necessarily an Improvement or Betterment; they could be a trade fixture.
 Trade fixtures are items that may be attached to the building but that the tenant is able to legally remove upon completion of the lease.
 It is important to differentiate a trade fixture from an Improvement or Betterment because the loss payment for the trade fixture can be at replacement cost while the Improvement or Betterment may be settled at a pro-rata payment.

-Improvements and Betterments are difficult claims and disputes often arise between the insured and the insurer.
+Improvements and Betterments are difficult claims, and disputes often arise between the insured and the insurer.
 If possible, make certain the language in the lease is clear and concise in regards to specific coverage for the improvements made.
 Clearly list and attach to the lease improvements that you make at your own expense and provide that information to your agent or broker.

 SMW handled a total loss to a building that was leased by a restaurant group.
-Under the terms of the lease, the tenant was not only required to insure their business personal property but also the entire building.
-Fortunately, the tenant had the proper coverage and the building and all of the Improvements were covered by the tenant’s insurer.
+Under the terms of the lease, the tenant was not only required to insure their business personal property, but also the entire building.
+Fortunately, the tenant had the proper coverage, and the building and all of the Improvements were covered by the tenant’s insurer.

-ANY QUESTIONS OR COMMENTS, PLEASE FEEL FREE TO CONTACT SWERLING MILTON WINNICK AT 781-416-1000 OR EMAIL US AT DIANE@SWERLING.COM.
+IF YOU HAVE ANY QUESTIONS OR COMMENTS, PLEASE FEEL FREE TO CONTACT SWERLING MILTON WINNICK AT 781-416-1000 OR EMAIL US AT DIANE@SWERLING.COM.